 Divided by Weight of Coin

-We should point that it is almost impossible to economically or commercially obtain absolutely pure gold.
-24 carat gold would be absolutely pure.
-Before electrolytic refining, highly refined gold was usually .9995 pure (99.95%).
+We should note that it is almost impossible economically or commercially to obtain absolutely pure gold.
+Before electrolytic refining, highly refined gold is usually .9995 pure (99.95%).
 If we convert this to carats, it would be 23.988 carats.
-London good delivery gold bars are acceptable at .995 which is "only" 23.88 carats.
-With electrolytic refining, it became commercially economical to produce .9999 fine gold, which works out to 23.9976 carats.
-The Royal Canadian Mint also produce a .99999 fine gold coin, advertised as the world's purest gold coin.
+London Good Delivery Gold Bars are acceptable at .995 which is "only" 23.88 carats.
+With electrolytic refining, it became commercially and economically possible to produce .9999 fine gold, which works out to 23.9976 carats.
+The Royal Canadian Mint also produces a .99999 fine gold coin, advertised as the world's purest gold coin.
 This works out at 23.99976 carats.
-It follows from this, that it is more accurate to refer to these coins by their millesimal fineness rather than as 24 carat.
+It follows from this, that it is more accurate to refer to these coins by their millesimal fineness rather than as 24-carats.

-The Royal Canadian Mint went one step further and issued the 99999 Maples!
-Whilst these are supposed to be the most pure gold coin that you can buy, they still have a minuscule 0.00001 element that prevents it from being pure gold.
-Even though the 99999 Maple is classed as 24 carat gold, we have still seen coins with red spots** on them.
+In the 1980s, several mints began to issue 24-carat gold coins due to the perception that these coins were of higher quality than those made from 22-carat gold.
+The Royal Canadian Mint took this a step further by producing the 99999 Maples, which are considered to be the purest gold coins available.
+Despite this, the 99999 Maples still contain a minuscule amount of base metal that prevents it from being pure gold.
+Even though the 99999 Maple is classed as 24-carat gold, we have still seen coins with red spots** on them.

 **Red spot is a natural process where the alloy oxidises and forms small reddish marks on the surface of the coin.
 We do not feel that this detracts from the value of the coin.
 Read more about red spot here.